ahmad02223/marznode-script/readme.md

 # MarzNode Script

-## Note: In this fork of script, hysteria is activated automatically when adding a node.
+## Note: In this fork of script, hysteria is activated automatically during adding a node.

 The `marznode` script helps manage the installation, updates and maintenance of MarzNode and its Xray core dependencies.
-This tool includes commands for installing and controlling the MarzNode service (with `custom xray version`), as well as a built-in system for checking and installing required dependencies.
+This tool includes commands for installing and controlling the MarzNode service (with `custom xray version` and `hysteria2`), as well as a built-in system for checking and installing required dependencies.

 ## Features